A note on cubic fourfolds containing several planes: Transcendental lattices

 \section{Transcendental lattices}

-The aim of this section is to understand the action on the transcendental cohomology of the correspondence described in the previous section.
-As before, let $X$ be a very general cubic fourfold containing two planes $P_1, P_2 \subset X$ intersecting along a line $L = P_1 \cap P_2$.
+The aim of this section is to understand the action of the correspondence described in the previous section on the transcendental cohomology of the associated K3 surfaces.
+As before, let $X$ be a cubic fourfold containing two planes $P_1, P_2 \subset X$ intersecting along a line $L = P_1 \cap P_2$, and assume that $X$ is very general with this property.
 As discussed in the previous section, we obtain two double covers $f_i \colon F_L \to S_{P_i}$.
 Recall that $p_g(F_L) = h^{2, 0}(F_L) = 3$, see Proposition \ref{prop:invariants}.
-The observation that $f_1$ and $f_2$ have identical branch loci immediately yields the following:
+The observation that $f_1$ and $f_2$ have identical ramification loci immediately yields the following: